Severe Thunderstorm Warning issued for Red Willow by NWS - News Break

 Severe Thunderstorm Warning issued for Red Willow by NWS

-Effective: 2021-05-26 21:14:00 CDT Expires: 2021-05-26 22:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A Tornado Watch remains in effect until 200 AM CDT for southwestern Nebraska.
+Effective: 2021-05-26 21:02:00 CDT Expires: 2021-05-26 21:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A Tornado Watch remains in effect until 200 AM CDT for northwestern Kansas...and southwestern Nebraska.
 For your protection move to an interior room on the lowest floor of a building.
-Target Area: Red Willow The National Weather Service in Goodland has issued a * Severe Thunderstorm Warning for Northern Red Willow County in southwestern Nebraska * Until 1000 PM CDT. * At 914 PM CDT, a severe thunderstorm was located near Indianola, or 8 miles east of McCook, moving east at 30 mph.
-HAZARD...60 mph wind gusts and quarter size hail.
+Target Area: Red Willow The National Weather Service in Goodland has issued a * Severe Thunderstorm Warning for Southeastern Red Willow County in southwestern Nebraska * Until 930 PM CDT. * At 901 PM CDT, a severe thunderstorm was located over Lebanon, or 20 miles northeast of Oberlin, moving northeast at 25 mph.
+HAZARD...Quarter size hail.
 SOURCE...Radar indicated.
-IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees. * This severe thunderstorm will be near Bartley around 930 PM CDT.
-A Tornado Watch remains in effect until 200 AM CDT for southwestern Nebraska.
-HAIL...1.00IN WIND...60MPHalerts.weather.gov
+IMPACT...Damage to vehicles is expected. * This severe thunderstorm will remain over mainly rural areas of southeastern Red Willow County.
+A Tornado Watch remains in effect until 200 AM CDT for northwestern Kansas...and southwestern Nebraska.
+HAIL...1.00IN WIND...<50MPHalerts.weather.gov